Preamble: History and Purpose

 Section 2.
 Faculty Mentors and the Oversight Committee

 Four additional faculty members will serve as Faculty Mentors for the Society: one from each of the three academic divisions and one from the members of the College Library faculty.
-The Faculty Mentors will be appointed by the Chancellor to serve a three year term and may be reappointed for an unlimited number of subsequent terms.
+The Faculty Mentors will be appointed by the Chancellor to serve a four-year term and may be reappointed for an unlimited number of subsequent terms.
 To establish terms that will expire sequentially, the initial terms will be of various lengths according to the following schedule: one at four years, one at three years, one at two years, one at one year.
 The Director of University Relations shall serve as Convenor of the Society who will have facilitator responsibilities and will also act as the Society’s record repository.
 The five individuals shall serve on the Honor Society’s Oversight Committee, charged with the overall administration of the Society and its meetings.
 If an Oversight Committee member does not attend at least one general meeting during the academic year, it shall be understood that he/she has relinquished his or her role in the Society.
 In case of a vacancy on the Oversight Committee, the Chancellor shall have authority to fill the vacancy with a faculty member, or in the case of the Convenor of the Society, a staff or faculty member.

 Section 3.
 Committee of the Whole

 There shall be a Committee of the Whole, consisting of all current student members, the Society Co-Chairs, and the members of the Oversight Committee.
 The Committee of the Whole shall consider amendments to this document.
 The Committee shall be presided by the Society’s Convenor or his/her appointee.